ncbi/ncbi-logging/parser/README.txt

 the tool procudes its output into multiple files ( same as the XXX2jsn-tools ) the extension is ".aws"

-#basename.good.aws      ... this is the file you want to use for re-applying the aws2jsn-tool on it
-#basename.review.aws    ... unused, empty
-#basename.bad.jsonl     ... unused, empty
-#basename.unrecog.jsonl ... empty lines, or lines with invalid json
-#basename.stats.jsonl   ... this file has the final line-counts
+basename.good.aws      ... this is the file you want to use for re-applying the aws2jsn-tool on it basename.review.aws    ... unused, empty basename.bad.jsonl     ... unused, empty basename.unrecog.jsonl ... empty lines, or lines with invalid json basename.stats.jsonl   ... this file has the final line-counts

+command line option -f is accepted but ignored for now command line option -t is accepted (however, since -f has no effect in this tool the performance will be limited by global locks, for now)

--the tests are integrated with the "test"-target ( depends on google-test! )
+the tests for the reverse tool are integrated with the global "test"-target ( depends on google-test! )
 $make test